 Site Allocation Existing development nearby ELR005 Surrounded by built development on three sides and is a mainly brownfield site.
 HOU034 Railway line between the site and the SAC.
 Site surrounded on three sides by existing built development and is partially brownfield land.
 HOU042 Existing built development and a road (North Promenade) between the site and the SAC.
 Existing buildings also located between the site and the SAC.
 HOU057 Existing road (A1098 Kingsway) between the site and the SAC.
 Site surrounded by existing development.
-HOU143 Site is over 350m from the SAC, with significant existing development in between.
 HOU316 Site is over 280m from the SAC, with significant existing development in between.